-The redistribution of income in kind
+The redistribution of income in kind account (Account II.3)

-This account shows how gross disposable income of households and non-profit institutions serving households, and government are transformed by the receipt and payment of transfers in kind.
+This account shows how gross disposable income of households, non-profit institutions serving households (NPISH), and government are transformed by the receipt and payment of transfers in kind.
 The balancing item for this account is adjusted gross disposable income (B.7g).

-The use of income account
+The use of income account (Account II.4)

 The use of income account shows how disposable income is divided between final consumption expenditure and saving.
-In addition, the use of income account includes, for households and for pensions, an adjustment item (D.8 - adjustment for the change in pension entitlements), which relates to the way that transactions between households and pension funds are recorded.
+In addition, the use of income account includes, for households and for pensions, an adjustment item (D. 8: adjustment for the change in pension entitlements), which relates to the way that transactions between households and pension funds are recorded.

-The accumulation accounts
+The accumulation accounts (Account III)

 These accounts cover all changes in assets, liabilities and net worth.
 The accounts are structured into two groups.
 The first group covers transactions that would correspond to all changes in assets, liabilities and net worth that result from transactions and are known as the capital account and the financial account.
 They are distinguished to show the balancing item net lending or borrowing.

-The second group relates to all changes in assets, liabilities and net worth owing to other factors, for example, the discovery or re-evaluation of mineral reserves, or the reclassification of a body from one sector to another.
+The second group relates to all changes in assets, liabilities and net worth owing to other factors, for example, the discovery or re-evaluation of mineral reserves or the reclassification of a body from one sector to another.

-The capital account
+The capital account (Account III.1)